seiyria/awesome-boardgame-development/readme.md

 - [nanDECK](http://www.nand.it/nandeck/) - a downloadable software for card creation with a custom programming language
 - [deck.zone](https://deck.zone) - a web-based software for card creation with a custom programming language
 - [The Game Crafter](https://www.thegamecrafter.com/) - a place to buy lots of parts and market your board games independently

+## Getting Published

+The Dos and Don'ts of getting your game published.

+- [Your First Contract](http://www.jamesmathe.com/alien-first-contract/) - A guide to publisher contracts, what to look for, what to avoid

 ## Contribute